martindbp/lazybug/README.md

 These environment variables need to be set for the server if not LOCAL is set:

-1. DISCOURSE_API_KEY: for integration with the Discourse API.
-Secret can be created in the Admin UI
 1. DISCOURSE_SECRET: for Discourse SSO.
 Secret is created in the UI when setting up DiscordConnect
 2. B2_ENDPOINT, B2_APPLICATION_KEY_ID, B2_APPLICATION_KEY: keys for integrating with Backblaze B2, for creating upload and download links for personal data